eldr-rb/eldr/README.md

 end
 ```

-If we wan to define all our controllers on the root we can use Eldr::Cascade.
+If we want to define all our controllers on the root we can use Eldr::Cascade.
 We define the routes we want to override, Cascade will get a 404 on the ones we didn't, then call the next app until it gets a response:

 ```ruby
 require 'eldr'